caddis/limitee/README.md

 ## Use

-To use, extract and put the limitee directory in your system third_party directory.
+To use, extract and put the limitee folder in your system third_party directory.
 Navigate to the ExpressionEngine extensions area and enable Limitee.

 To set up character limits, click on Limitee's settings from the ExpressionEngine extensions page.
 This will show you a list of your channels, and the fields available to those channels that are eligible for character count and limiting.